Virtualization Vs Containerization: 6 Key Differences

 Conclusion

 In sum, Virtualization simulates a physical machine’s aspects, such as CPU cores, disk, and memory.
-Containerizatization simulates the OS of a machine.
+Containerizatization simulates a machine's OS.
 Virtualization creates a much larger instance that takes longer to boot but is more secure.
 Containers, on the other hand, are lightweight, easily scalable, and boot fast.
 However, they are less secure than virtual machines.